-AliExpress has a bad reputation for carrying cheap, worthless junk.
-So a common question I get asked is whether buying from AliExpress is worth it and is AliExpress safe?
+There are many AliExpress reviews that have given the platform a bad reputation for carrying cheap, worthless junk.
+So a common question I get asked is whether buying from AliExpress is worth it and is AliExpress legit?

 If you buy from AliExpress, will you get scammed with poor quality merchandise and lose your money?

 As with any online marketplace, there are always going to be unscrupulous sellers who are out to make a quick buck at the expense of the customer.
 But AliExpress wouldn’t be successful if it wasn’t a great place to buy online.

 You just have to know what you are getting into and take the proper precautions when shopping on the platform.